 Which is the Better Investment?
 Bitcoin or Gold?

-First off, Bitcoin’s price passing gold’s price means nothing.
+First off, Bitcoin’s price passing gold’s price (and even trading near 5 digits now) means nothing.
 If twice as many Bitcoins were released in each block, then the price per Bitcoin would be roughly half the current amount.
-If we wanted to look at gold in pennyweight, Bitcoin would have passed it earlier.
+If we wanted to look at gold in pennyweight, Bitcoin would have passed it much earlier.

 What does matter is market cap, or how much money are people willing to collectively dump into that investment vehicle.
 Most experts agree that in all of history roughly 165,000 metric tons of gold has been mined.
 That is 5.4 billion troy ounces.
-With the current market price of gold of about $1,260 USD (June2017), that is a market cap of about $6.8 trillion US dollars.
+With the current market price of gold of about $1,300 USD (Nov2017), that is a market cap of about $7 trillion US dollars.
 As of 19 June 2017, there are a total of 16,402,263 Bitcoins mined.
 With a Bitcoin price of $2,704 USD, the market cap is about $44 billion USD (152 times smaller than gold).

 That isn’t too bad considering cryptocurrency has only been around for a few years.
 It is amazing that something so new could capture that much market.
 There are three problems with this picture though.

-- Bitcoin is losing cryptocurrency market share at a rapid pace.
-Ethereum, the second largest cryptocurrency as of writing, is just under two years old.
+- Bitcoin isn’t the only cryptocurrency out there.
+Ethereum, the second largest cryptocurrency as of writing, was only released in July 2015.
 At initiation, its market cap was about 3% of the size of Bitcoin’s.
-A year ago it was 10% the size of Bitcoin, a quarter ago it was 22%, a month ago it was 48%, today it is 70%.
+A year later it was 10% the size of Bitcoin, 11 months later (June 2017) it peaked at 72% the size of Bitcoin.
 If there were no other cryptocurrenies, Bitcoin would have lost almost half of its market to Ethereum.
 Of course there are over a thousand other cyrptocurrencies that are also trying to eat Bitcoin’s market.
-Bitcoin’s actual market share is only 40% of the total and dropping.
+Although Bitcoin has gained most of that market share back with it’s massive price jump, it is easy to imagine another currency disrupting it’s position in the future.

 - Bubbles always grow… until they don’t.